 Attach REFCLK to the clock input, J25.
 This is a single-ended input that is routed to the MC100LVEL16D for conversion to differential PECL output.
 This is accomplished by attaching a 2 V p-p clock or sine wave source to J25.
-This is a 50 Ω impedance point set by R13.
+Note that this is a 50 Ω impedance point set by R13.
 The input signal is ac-coupled and then biased to the center-switching threshold of the MC100LVEL16D.
-To engage the differential clocking mode of the AD9852, Pin 2 and Pin 3 (the bottom two pins) of W3 must be connected with a shorting jumper.
+To engage the differential clocking mode of the AD9854, Pin 2 and Pin 3 (the bottom two pins) of W3 must be connected with a shorting jumper.

-The signal arriving at the AD9852 is called the reference clock.
-If the user chooses to engage the on-chip PLL clock multiplier, this signal is the reference clock for the PLL and the multiplied PLL output becomes the system clock.
-If the user chooses to bypass the PLL clock multiplier, the reference clock that has been supplied is directly operating the AD9852 and is therefore the system clock.
+The signal arriving at the AD9854 is called the reference clock.
+When engaging the on-chip PLL clock multiplier, this signal is the reference clock for the PLL and the multiplied PLL output becomes the system clock.
+If the PLL clock multiplier is to be bypassed, the reference clock supplied by the user directly operates the AD9854 and is therefore the system clock.